themusiclab/musical-babies/README.md

 This repo contains all files necessary for reproducing the article "Ecological momentary assessment reveals causal effects of music enrichment on infant mood" by Cho & Yurdum et al.

+> [!Warning]
-**This repository is currently under construction.
-We will remove this warning when the repository is fully populated.**
+> **This repository is currently under construction and is not yet complete.
+It'll be populated soon and we will remove this warning once sorted.**

 ## Description